Beyond International

-Beyond International Limited is an international television and film production company with operations in Ireland, the United Kingdom, Australia and the United States.
-The company is involved in the creation and international distribution of television, feature films and ancillary products.
-The company has an extensive television program catalogue of over 5,000 hours and covers all genres including drama, feature films, comedy, children's, reality, and documentary programs.
+Beyond International Limited, branded Beyond is an international television and film production company with operations in Australia and the United States.
+It is split into Beyond Productions, Beyond Distribution, Beyond Entertainment, and Beyond Action.

 The company was formed in 1984 to produce the science and technology magazine program Beyond 2000, a commercial reworking of the program Towards 2000 which aired on the Australian public broadcaster ABC.
 Beyond 2000 was later rebooted in 2005 as Beyond Tomorrow.

-Other notable programming produced and/or distributed by Beyond include MythBusters, Deadly Women, Beat Bugs and Highway Thru Hell (most of which is now owned by Banijay Entertainment).
+It was owned by Fremantle from 2008 to 2022, when it was acquired by Banijay.
+Since 2024, BYI Holdings Pty Limited have owned the company.
+Notable programming produced and/or distributed by Beyond include MythBusters, Deadly Women, Beat Bugs, and Highway Thru Hell.
+More recent productions include the feature documentaries The Angels: Kickin' Down the Door (2022), and Live It Up: The Mental As Anything Story (2026), each focusing on an iconic Australian rock band.